Are you experiencing unwanted or unexpected pain during penetrative sex?

 Book Your Appointment With Capitol Physical Therapy Today

-If you’re experiencing unexpected or unwanted pain during penetrative sex, it can be quite distressing.
+Unexpected or unwanted pain during penetrative sex can be quite distressing.

-It can create stress in relationships if one partner tries to avoid or put off intimacy because they know it comes with unpleasant and painful side effects.
+It may prompt you to avoid or put off intimacy because you know it’ll come with unpleasant and painful side effects.

 Or you push through, leading to sex which ultimately isn’t enjoyable.